-3.6 Stream Temperature Monitoring
+3.5 Stream Temperature Monitoring

-In September 2010, a total of six (6) Onset HOBO Pendant Temperature/Light data loggers (UA-002-64) were installed in six (6) of the 18 tributaries (Table 4).
+Onset HOBO Pendant Temperature/Light data loggers (UA-002-64) were installed in all 18 tributaries for a period throughout the monitoring program.
 The purpose of these loggers was to collect hourly temperature information over the year, which could be related back to stream discharges and fish life history timing.
-Loggers were installed on the balance of tributaries during the 2011 survey period and maintained during the 2012 monitoring period (discussed below).